-Our $20 million investment in The Resilience Effect is focused on five key areas, each supporting a range of organizations working closely with families, communities, and pediatric providers across the Bay Area.
+See how our $20 million investment in The Resilience Effect supports a range of organizations working closely with families, communities, and pediatric providers across the Bay Area.

-Building on the successful implementation of the Resilient Beginnings Collaborative, the Center for Care Innovations is launching the Resilient Beginnings Network (RBN) to advance pediatric models for trauma-informed care.
-Through RBN, 15 Bay Area clinics will receive $120,000 in grant funding and technical assistance to:
+We have partnered with the Center for Care Innovations to launch the Resilient Beginnings Network (RBN) to advance pediatric models for trauma-informed care.